 Women are active in the leadership of the mine.
 When asked why people should buy their gold, Mrs. Bolormaa and Mrs. Dolgorsuren - two members of the organisation – say that the Fairmined premium covers the wider needs of their neighbourhood.
 Their Fairmined certification has enabled them invest in a brick production shop and cattle herds, diversifying the sources of income for their community and subsequently enabling Mrs. Bolormaa to cover her children's tuition fees.
 Thanks to the hard work of these women, we have access to gold that we can feel truly proud of.

 In 2016, our Founder and Designer Arabel visited master filigree artisan Elena high up in the Colombian mountains.
 Using Fairmined silver sourced from the nearby Iquira Mine, Elena applied mind-blowing skill to craft our delicate From Colombia with Love capsule collection of earrings and rings by hand.
-These exquisite jewels showcase the innovation of a person who’s found a way to produce beautiful fashion pieces that are mindful of the planet and its resources.
+These exquisite jewels showcased the innovation of a person who’s found a way to produce beautiful fashion pieces that are mindful of the planet and its resources.
 With filigree jewellery dating back over 600 years in this Colombia, Elena’s work sustains centuries of South American tradition, ensuring that invaluable cultural heritage can be passed on to future generations.

 Then, there’s the woman herself; the restless brain behind our beautiful brand and the reason we’re fortunate enough to sit here today writing this article; our Founder and Designer, Arabel Lebrusan.

-Arabel has been dedicated to jewellery that’s beautiful inside and out for over 15 years.
+Arabel has been dedicated to jewellery that’s beautiful inside and out for over twenty years.
 She began her journey as a fashion jewellery designer, travelling the Far East and learning the ins and outs of the trade; the good, the bad and the ugly.
 A Master's at Central Saint Martin's followed, with a deep investigative focus on ethics in the jewellery industry.
 She then went on to spend five years as Creative Director of Leblas Jewellery - the first ever ethical jeweller on London's famed Sloane Street - before winding up here as designer and conductor of her very own brand.

 The employer of an all-woman team, Arabel inspires us daily with her drive and genuine adoration of what she does.